chriscannon/drexel-tech/README.md

 * template.tex: The LaTeX document to act as a template for using the drexel-tech document class.
-* example.tex: An example LaTeX document in final mode which uses the drexel-tech document class filled in with dummy text.
+* example.tex: An example LaTeX document in final mode which uses the drexel-tech document class with dummy text.
-* example-draft.tex: An example LaTeX document in draft mode which uses the drexel-tech document class filled in with dummy text.
+* example-draft.tex: An example LaTeX document in draft mode which uses the drexel-tech document class with dummy text.
 * example-ref.bib: An example BibTeX document that is referenced in both example TeX documents.